Welcoming your kitten home!

 Plenty of toys

 You can pick up plenty of different toys from your local pet shop.
-It is important to actively play with kittens, throwing balls and playing with.
+It is important to actively play with kittens, throwing balls and engaging their instincts.

 Scratching post and spaces to climb encourage exercise and entertainment.

-Buy a nice stable carrier, try and choose one that your kitten can fit in when they are fully grown.
+Buy a nice stable carrier, trying to choose one that your kitten can fit in when they are fully grown.

 There are grooming brushes designed for the type of fur your cat has.
 Long haired cats need grooming every day to stop the formation of knots.